alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-oss/ce-helm-chart-new.md

 We also support monitoring using Prometheus Operator.
 All you have to do is set `tyk-pump.pump.prometheusPump.prometheusOperator.enabled` to true.
 This will create a *PodMonitor* resource for your Pump instance.

-See [Configure Tyk Pump to expose analytics data to Prometheus]() for a step-by-step guide on setting up Prometheus Pump.
+See [Configure Tyk Pump to expose analytics data to Prometheus]({{<ref "/tyk-oss/setup-prometheus-pump">}}) for a step-by-step guide on setting up Prometheus Pump on Kubernetes.

 #### Mongo Pump
 If you are using the MongoDB pumps in the tyk-oss installation you will require MongoDB installed for that as well.